Daron Acemoglu

-Born to Armenian parents in Istanbul, Acemoglu completed his MSc and then PhD at the London School of Economics (LSE) at 25.
-He lectured at LSE for a year before joining the MIT.
-He was awarded the John Bates Clark Medal in 2005.
-Acemoglu is best known for his work on political economy.
-He has authored hundreds of papers, many of which are co-authored with his long-time collaborators Simon Johnson and James A. Robinson.
-With Robinson, he authored Economic Origins of Dictatorship and Democracy (2006) and Why Nations Fail (2012).
-The latter, an influential book on the role that institutions play in shaping nations' economic outcomes, prompted wide scholarly and media commentary.
-Described as a centrist, he believes in a regulated market economy.
-He regularly comments on political issues, economic inequality, and a variety of specific policies.

 Acemoglu ranked third, behind Paul Krugman and Greg Mankiw, in the list of "Favorite Living Economists Under Age 60" in a 2011 survey among American economists.
 In 2015, he was named the most cited economist of the past 10 years per Research Papers in Economics (RePEc) data.
 According to the Open Syllabus Project, Acemoglu is the third most frequently cited author on college syllabi for economics courses after Mankiw and Krugman.

-Life
+In 2024, Acemoglu, James A. Robinson, and Simon Johnson were awarded the Nobel Memorial Prize in Economic Sciences for their comparative studies in prosperity between states and empires.
+He is regarded as a centrist with a focus on institutions, poverty and econometrics.